 Key components of the ordinance include:

-Woodlawn Community Open House
+Community Open Houses

-The Department of Housing and the Department of Planning and Development co-hosted a community open house on Jan.
+DOH and the Department of Planning and Development also co-hosted a community open house on Jan.
 30, 2020 at Hyde Park Academy High School.
-The open house was an opportunity for residents to learn more about the proposed programs, offer feedback to Department of Housing and Planning staff, and talk with their neighbors.
-More information on the event is available on the document at right.
+The open house was an opportunity for residents to learn more about the proposed programs, offer feedback, and talk with their neighbors.
+More information on the event is available on the document below.